 As I did the research anyway, I thought I'd share it here with you.

-The Old Station Tea House is literally that: a tea house inside an old train station that the owners Michelle and Dwayne moved from the town of Marion to Cape Hillsborough now 20 years ago.
-It's a popular spot to go for morning tea, coffee and cake, or lunch.
+The Old Station Tea House is literally that: a tea house inside an old train station.
+The owners, Michelle and Dwayne, moved from the town of Marion to Cape Hillsborough over 20 years ago.
+It's a popular spot for morning tea, coffee, cake, or lunch.

 Cape Hillsborough accommodation